Basicprogrammer10/connorcode-writing/minecraft/powder-snow-farm.md

 This dispensing system is controlled by a hopper clock (with `35` items).
 The hopper clock can then be controlled with a toggle switch.
 It is also turned off if any of the following 'errors' are detected, storage full, out of skulkers, or out of buckets.
-If the farm is turned off by either the player or by an error, all the hopper mine carts and the player in a minecarts are held in a
+If the farm is turned off by either the player or by an error, all the hopper mine carts and the player in a minecarts are held in a parking station thing.

 ## 🛸 Building

-Needing 12k gold, over 18k concrete blocks, and over 67k iron not including the buckets, this farm requires a lot of materials.
+Needing 12k gold, over 18k concrete blocks, and over 67k iron not including the buckets, this farm requires a lot of [materials][materials].
 Luckily, we already had most, there was just a lot of crafting involved.
 I spent a night just crafting resources for this, then built it the next day by clearing an area in a snowy biome and level by level built it up.